jmcano50/OpsReadingNotes/reading1.md

 ### Reading #1

-Growth Mind Set - How can I keep a growth  mind set
+Growth Mind Set - How can I keep a growth  mindset
 1. this
 2. this
 3. or this